 - CSS animation

-- It is easy to use for responsive development because you can modify your animation with media queries
+- This approach is easy to use for responsive web design development because you can modify your animation with media queries.

-- CSS and SVG on mobile sometimes requires strange hacks
+- CSS and SVG graphics on mobile sometimes require strange hacks.

 SVGs are a great image format to go with.
 They are scalable, lightweight, text-based, and efficient.
 They are easy to edit, animate, and integrate.
 Importantly, they are supported by almost any browser but for Internet Explorer 8 and Android 2.3.

 While learning to work with scalable vector graphics images may take you some time, it is an effort investment that will pay off considering the benefits of SVG.

 Do you have an idea?

 Let’s discuss your business idea!
 Drop us a line or schedule a call – whatever works best for you.